 - Continual professional development.

-The first means delivering outstanding customer service to the various business units that LP traditionally supports, including finance, inventory accounting, operations, and human resources.
+The first skill means delivering outstanding customer service to the various business units that LP traditionally supports, including finance, inventory accounting, operations, and human resources.
 Customer service is not only answering your phone and responding to emails but also meeting much higher expectations.
-As the book Raving Fans by co-authors Ken Blanchard and Sheldon Bowles indicates, there are several key principles that are pertinent to delivering a “WOW” customer service experience within any professional environment.
+As the book Raving Fans by co-authors Ken Blanchard and Sheldon Bowles indicates, several key principles are pertinent to delivering a WOW customer service experience within any professional environment.

 The second step to delivering this customer service concept is studying and analyzing your customer needs from a business support perspective.
 As with any new product launch, there’s a phase wherein the consumers’ needs are evaluated to ensure their needs are being addressed.
-Hence, you should test your customer service model constantly by obtaining feedback from your internal and external stakeholders to incorporate modifications to your vision as needed to be effective.
-No plan or blueprint to success works without changes being made throughout your professional journey.
+Hence, you should test your customer service model constantly by obtaining feedback from your internal and external stakeholders to incorporate modifications as needed to be effective.
+No plan or blueprint to success works without changes being made throughout the journey.

 Continual Professional Development

 The second fundamental component of establishing your personal loss prevention brand is continual professional development.
 As a frequent reader of leadership and self-help books, I often refer back to a quote by Rick Warren in his book The Purpose-Driven Life.
 He states, “The moment you stop learning, you stop leading.”